mansab/puppet-tarsnap/README.md

 * Tarsnap package as an RPM.
 * Tarsnap configuration file.
 * Cron Job for Tarsnap backups.
-* Write key for uploading Tarsnap archives.
+* Tarsnap key for uploading Tarsnap archives.
+* Alert emails (with reason) in case for backup failures.
+* Tarsnap logs for specified archives (/var/log/tarsnap/)

 ### Tarsnap RPM